Quantitative trading is a type of marketing strategy in which mathematical and statistical models are used to identify and execute opportunities.

 What are the pros and cons of quantitative trading?

 The biggest benefit of quantitative trading is that it enables you to study the market potential at a huge level along with limitless data points.
+In addition to this, RSI signal as uses as RSI trading strategy in quantitative trading.

 While traditional traders will consider only look at a few factors only while evaluating the market.